International Conference on Thinking

 July 5 – 9, 2005

 Humans face environmental challenges as never before, in many cases through our own deliberate actions.
 We didn’t intend this to be the result however.
 The environmental crises we now face stem fundamentally, I argue, from the way we perceive the environment.
-We act individually rather than collectively, we simply do not understand that environments can different and so call for different perceptions and experiences and we look for simplistic responses.
+We act individually rather than collectively, we simply do not understand that environments can be different and so call for different perceptions and experiences and we look for simplistic responses.
 We must change the ways we think about our environment, away from being exploitative, hostile and reductionist, as a prerequisite to changing the way we interact with our environment.

 What does the environment mean to us?